SimonRess/W-Data-Wrangling-of-Web-Data-in-R/Slides/Slides.md

 ### Overview
 "purrr enhances R’s functional programming (FP) toolkit by providing a complete and consistent set of tools for working with functions and vectors."

+map-functions:

+- transform input by applying a function to each element of a list or atomic vector
+- returning an object of the same length as the input

+### map()

 ```r
 if(!require("purrr")) install.packages("purrr")